Biological motion: Development in Children

 The human perception and understanding of biological motion in animal actions develops with age, usually capping at approximately five years of age.
 In an experiment, with three-year-old, four-year-old, and five-year-old children and adults, participants were asked to identify PLD of animals actions such as walking human, running and walking dog, and flying bird.
 Results showed that adults and five-year-olds were able to accurately identify animal actions.
 However four-year-olds and three-year-olds struggled, although four-year-olds were significantly better at identifying animal actions than three-year-olds.
 This suggests that our perception and understanding of biological motion and actions goes through developmental process in human children, arriving at a performance ceiling for identifying animal actions at five years.

 While most animals, for example cats, tend to recognize their own species' point-light displays over others species and scrambled PLDs, the three-year-olds had the most success at identifying a walking dog PLD and had the least success with a walking human PLD.
-A possible explanation of this contradictory results might be because of the children's small physical stature and their resulting experiences with visual perspectives: dogs are more closer in height to smaller kids, while the experience of observing and performing similar biological motions of walking human are harder to come by due to height of adults, along with their low amount of experience with walking.
+A possible explanation of this contradictory results might be because of the children's small physical stature and their resulting experiences with visual perspectives: dogs are closer in height to smaller kids, while the experience of observing and performing similar biological motions of walking human are harder to come by due to height of adults, along with their low amount of experience with walking.

 In the next part of the experiment, different participants were asked to identify the same point-light display animals but with static images instead of moving dots.
 Five-year-olds and adults gave results of chance performance, while the younger participants were omitted due to the higher error rates from the harder nature of the task.
 Therefore, this experiment suggests that at five years old, we are adept at identifying animal actions and visual forms with point-light displays.
 This study also shows that experience with biological motion is critical for our perception and understanding of actions.